ml-explore/mlx-examples/llms/README.md

 ```

 The cached prompt is treated as a prefix to the supplied prompt.
 Also notice
-when using a cached prompt, the model is read from the cache and need not be
+when using a cached prompt, the model to use is read from the cache and need
-supplied explicitly.
+not be supplied explicitly.

 ### Supported Models